Business Travel to the EU After Brexit: Your Complete Guide

 In the previous section, the parties were referred to as importers and exporters for ease of understanding.
 However, terminologies can change in the context of a bill of exchange.

 The drawer and the payee are the same if the payment is received by the payee.
 However, if the bill is transferred, the issuer becomes the drawer, and a new payee is involved.
-The illustration below should make it clear:
+Let’s walk through this using the example below:

 Case 1: Party A issues Bill of Exchange and receives payment from Party B